Library Search or Search Plus – What’s the difference?

 Use Library Search if you are mainly looking for physical books, journals and DVDs in the Library.

-When you click in the Search box, you get a drop-down menu where you can limit your search to books, journals, DVDs/Blu-Ray/CDs or web resources.
+When you click in the Search box, you get a drop-down menu where you can switch between Library Search or Search Plus.
 If you want to see more options to refine your search, go to Advanced search.

 As you start typing in your search terms, suggestions will appear and you can select any of these as your search term, or continue typing in your own terms.